Are you concerned about landing an aircraft safely?

 CVEABRB

-Guidance codes for landing, also referred to as runway lighting and airport runway visual range (RVR), are essential in assisting pilots to land safely under various weather conditions.
+Landing guidance codes, also referred to as airport runway visual range (RVR) and runway lighting, are essential in assisting pilots with safe landings in various weather conditions.

 1. Instrument Landing System (ILS): ILS is a radio navigation system used to guide aircraft during the approach and landing phase.
 Airports with ILS installed use different RVR and lighting codes than those without ILS.